- Hits: 207

 One of the pre-eminent commentators on the manifestation of spiritual forces within the Islamic tradition is Seyyed Hossein Nasr, a theologian, philosopher and Sufi master who is a professor of Islamic studies at George Washington University.
 Nasr believes that fundamentalist movements are a break with traditional Islam because their recourse to violence contradicts Islam's ethic of peace and harmony.
 He points out that millions of Muslims condemn terrorist actions committed in the name of Islam.

 Nasr believes the tools to counter fanaticism lie within Islam and with the Muslims.
-"Today, hope is manifested in Muslim intellectuals who are intelligent, pious and who are in the process of rethinking Islam in the face of the challenges of modernity," Nasr told the Washington Report.
+"Today, hope is manifested in Muslim intellectuals who are intelligent, pious and who are in the process of rethinking Islam in the face of the challenges of modernity," Nasr told the Washington Report on Middle East Affairs.
 This group of thinkers is working within the framework of Islam, which has a long tradition of tajdid (renewal) and islah (reform) based on internal sources.
 "They look at the question from the opposite direction than those Muslim intellectuals who are fascinated by secularism and who attempt to bring Western solutions to Muslim problems.
 Such intellectuals have no ties with the popular masses," he adds.

 Nasr, who has written extensively on Sufism, the centuries-old mystical tradition of Islam, believes spiritual growth is essential for an Islamic reawakening.
 "The Islamic intellectual renewal is impossible without the renewal of Sufism in its intellectual, metaphysical and spiritual dimensions," he believes.
 "The faith and spirit of openness among intellectuals is both the principal force and the surest path for the revival of Islam in a contemporary setting," Nasr says.